The Public Paperfolding History Project

 The Tuck-in Mitre

-This page attempts to record what is known about the origin and history of the origami design I call the Tuck-in Mitre, and it's variants.
+This page is being used to collect information about the history of the paperfolding design I call the Tuck-in Mitre.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 The Tuck-In Mitre is developed from a version of the Newspaper Hat, it's distinguishing feature being that both outside edges tuck into pockets at the front.